moosetechnology/LabelContractor/LabelContractor.package/LabelContractor.class/README.md

-I'm a contractor of labels class.
+I'm a contractor of labels.
 I reduce the labels following several strategies.

 You can remove frequent letters from the label, for that use removeFrequentsLetters.
 This method reduces the label to 3 characters by default, use 'removeFrequentsLetters:upTo:' if you want to change the size